Rayanworkout/portfolio-dashboard/README.md

 # A simple crypto dashboard to check your current holdings and profits

-With this dashboard, you can monitor your crypto holdings and profits in real-time.
+With this responsive dashboard, you can monitor your crypto holdings and profits in real-time.
 It is built using Flask and the CoinGecko API.

 ![screenshot](screenshot.png)

-Disclaimer: This project is under development.
+Disclaimer: This project is not finished, and I may not continue its development.
 Everything is working but many features are still missing.
 Feel free to contribute to this project and / or adapt it to your needs.

 ## Features